CATEGORIES

 So, do you still need an earth rod with PME fault protection?

-The key is matching the board or protection device to the supply type and ensuring it’s 18th Edition Amendment 2 compliant.
-That way you’ll avoid callbacks, pass inspection first time, and keep your installs neat and safe.
+The key is matching the board or PME device to the supply type and making sure it’s 18th Edition A2 compliant.
+That way you’ll pass inspection first time and cut callbacks.

-Next step: Explore our PME fault detection range, EV‑ready consumer boards, and PEN devices to see which suits your install.
+👉 Next step: Explore our PME fault detection range and EV-ready consumer boards to spec your install with confidence.